-The Young Alumni Helping Hand Fund is an initiative created by Curtin’s Young Alumni Advisory Board (YAAB) to provide emergency relief to students seeking support from Curtin’s Psychological and Counselling Services team.
+The Young Alumni Helping Hand Fund is an initiative created in collaboration with Curtin’s Young Alumni Advisory Board (YAAB) to provide emergency relief to students seeking support from Curtin’s Psychological and Counselling Services team.

-The YAAB invites you to lend a helping hand by contributing towards this wonderful initiative.
-Together, Curtin’s young alumni community can help ease the stress of current students facing educational disadvantage, so they’re able to focus on their studies.
+The YAAB invites you to join us and make a donation towards this vital initiative.
+Together, Curtin’s young graduates can help ease the stress of current students facing financial difficulty.

 “I chose to donate to the Young Alumni Helping Hand Fund because I knew what it felt like to be strapped for cash.
 I knew what it felt like to fork out $200 for a rather thick textbook.
 As I am now working full time I am able to give back.
 I love that I can give back to something that was part of helping me get to where I am today – so in a sense I am paying that forward.”